broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 4. **Open the TSV file** with a spreadsheet editor of your choice.

-5. **Replace the cloud paths** to the example gVCF and index files in the second and third columns with the names of your gVCF and index files for each sample in your dataset.
+5. **Replace the cloud paths** to the example GVCF and index files in the second and third columns with the names of your GVCF and index files for each sample in your dataset.

 6. **Update the `sample_id` field** to anything you’d like for each sample in your dataset.
 These will be used to name the samples in the output joint VCF file.